 Notice!!
 This is data about which features this issue contains.
 Delete this description to rebuild the list.[“2017-issue-5-octnov”,”allposts”,”voice”,”featured”,”hiking-highlands”,”the-energy-report”,”political-landscape”,”naturalistsnotebook-voice”,”across-appalachia”,”inside-av”]

-By Kevin Ridder Solar energy is on the rise across the nation.
-According to The Solar Foundation, a nonprofit organization dedicated to advancing solar energy, “one out of every 50 new jobs added in the United States in 2016 was…
+Solar energy is on the rise across the nation.
+According to The Solar Foundation, a nonprofit organization dedicated to advancing solar energy, “one out of every 50 new jobs added in the United States in 2016 was created by the…

 A brief history of the Blue Ridge Parkway written by Dr. Anne Mitchell Whisnant, a professor at the University of North Carolina.